interseroh/topmenubar/README.md

    - Result of the Test case 3.

    ### Conclusion
-   What should be done for the successful integration of the **TopMenuBar** in the pages which contains
+   Proceeding for the successful integration of the **TopMenuBar** in the pages which contain
     Bootstrap navigation bar.
     - check existing class **navbar-fixed-top** of the attribute **class** of the tag **nav**.
     - if the class **navbar-fixed-top** exists than remove this class as in the **Test case 2**
-    - removes Bootstrat css and JavaScripts from the original page as in the **Test case 3**
+    - removes Bootstrap css and JavaScripts from the original page as in the **Test case 3**